monome/docs/norns/engine-study-1.md

 ### make a sound {#sound}

-Type this text into a blank SuperCollder file:
+Type this text into a blank SuperCollider file:

 ```
 (